ekoostik/EventTrackerProject/README.md

 Along with that came the implementation of JSON and testing through Postman.
 I continued learning about CRUD operations and the relationship between parent/child dependencies.
 Most of my trouble shooting involved Delete operations when child dependencies existed.
 I really enjoy the building of more complicated  controller operations and ServiceImpl methods.

+This was my first implementation of JavaScript in a project.
+Using Event Listeners on delete, update, and add buttons to communicate to the Java Controllers and perform CRUD operations on the Company entity.
+I also used JavaScript to dynamically  build a company display table.
+I would like to improve my function syntax to better use a single function for multiple uses.

 ## Paths